Recurrent Hernia

 Types of Hernia > Recurrent Hernia

-About recurrent Hernia?
+About Recurrent Hernia?

 A recurrent hernia develops around or at the site of a previous hernia repair, indicating that the hernia has returned months or years after the first surgical procedure.
 Despite the high success rate of hernia procedures, a small percentage can return, causing problems and demanding additional treatment.